microsoft/lisa/CONTRIBUTING.md

 * Use one leading underscore only for non-public methods and instance variables, such as `_data`.
 * Constants should be `CAPITALIZED_SNAKE_CASE`.
+* When importing a function, try to avoid renaming it with `import as` because it introduces cognitive overhead to track yet another name.

 When in doubt, adhere to existing conventions, or check the style guide.